ndrakos/blog/_posts/2024-04-06-Annihilation_Signal_Scaling.md

 ## Concentration--mass relation

 Now I need a way to choose a concentration for a halo of a given mass.
 I'm going to just assume it lies on the concentration--mass relation.
-I'll use one of the Colossus functions \href{https://bdiemer.bitbucket.io/colossus/halo_concentration.html}{here}.
+I'll use one of the Colossus functions. <a href="https://bdiemer.bitbucket.io/colossus/halo_concentration.html">here</a>.
 I chose the Ishiyama 2021 model, with the $$200\rho_c$$ definition.